socialplanning/opencore/nui/project/README.txt

     >>> view.handle_request()
     >>> del view._redirected
     >>> view.portal_status_message
-    [u'The title has been changed.', u'The security policy has been changed.', u'Mailing lists have been removed.']
+    [u'The title has been changed.', u'The security policy has been changed.', u'Mailing lists feature has been removed.']

     >>> view.errors
     {}